Review unit provided by Kobo

 Power button's located on the back near the corner.

-There's also this nice etched textured pattern on the back.
-Unfortunately the back's also quite susceptible to fingerprint smudges.
+There's also a nice textured pattern on the back.

-The resolution of the 8-inch E Ink Carta 1200 touchscreen display is 1440 x 1920, 300DPI.
+The resolution of the 7-inch E Ink Carta 1200 touchscreen display is 1264 x 1680, 300DPI.
 Text is sharp with no noticeable pixelation.
 Black levels or contrast seems good enough.

 There's also Dark Mode if you need it.